elementor/elementor-developers-docs/src/widgets/rendering-text.md

 # Rendering Text

 The most common [widget rendering](./widget-rendering) use case is to print the value of a simple text control.
-Usually used by controls from the "Content" tab.
+These controls are usually found in the content tab.

 ## Printing Text Values

 Let's say you have a widget with a single control in which the users can set a "title".
-To print the title the user entered, we simply echo the control value:
+To print the title entered by the user, we simply echo the control value:

 ```php {14-22,28-31,33-37}
 <?php